mgreter/libsass/docs/api-compiler-example.md

   // Use `sass_alloc_memory` to get a buffer to pass to LibSass
   // then fill it with data you load from disk or somewhere else.

-  // create the data context and get all related structs struct SassCompiler* compiler = sass_make_compiler();
+  // create compiler object holding config and states struct SassCompiler* compiler = sass_make_compiler();
   // we've set the input name to "styles" here, which means ... struct SassImport* data = sass_make_content_import(text, "styles");